 This course offers students an opportunity to explore the relationships of literary works to one another, their readers, and the field of literary studies.
 We will read a series of works written by American authors between 1880 and 1930, putting canonical and lesser-known writers into conversation with one another.
 The conversation theme will inform not only the works we read but also shape how we read, write, and “converse” in class and through assignments.
 For each set of readings, we will consider multiple conversations: the processes by which readers respond to texts, thereby participating in a dialogue with writers; the “cultural debates” to which the authors, their texts, and readers contribute; and the role of critics and literary criticism in shaping and sustaining discussions about writers and their works.

 Preference given to first-year and sophomore students.
 Limited to 15 students.
 Fall semester.
-Visiting Lecturer Bergoffen.2015-16: Not offered
+Visiting Lecturer Bergoffen.2019-20: Not offered

 (Offered as ENGL 153 and WAGS 112.)
 This course will examine the emergence of the “New Woman” as a category of social theory, political action, and literary representation at the turning of the twentieth century.
 Early readings will trace the origins of the New Woman as a response to nineteenth-century notions of “True Womanhood.”
 Discussions will situate literary representations of women in larger cultural events taking place during the Progressive Era–debates over suffrage as well as their relationship to issues of citizenship, immigration, Jim Crow segregation, urbanization, and nativism.
 The course will focus on texts written by a diverse group of women that present multiple and, at times, conflicting images of the New Woman.
 Close attention will be paid to the manner in which these women writers constructed their fictions, particularly to issues of language, style, and form.
 Readings will include texts by Charlotte Perkins Gilman, Kate Chopin, Edith Wharton, Pauline Hopkins, Anzia Yezierska, and Sui Sin Far.

 Preference given to first-year students and sophomores.
 Limited to 15 students.
 Spring semester.
-Visiting Lecturer Bergoffen.2015-16: Not offered
+Visiting Lecturer Bergoffen.2019-20: Offered in Fall 2019

 This course will explore the concept of wilderness in American culture.
 Americans have portrayed the less tamed region of the American landscape in a variety of ways: as a hostile space full of evil, as a rugged frontier that shapes individuals into Americans, and as a protected sanctuary for endangered species.
 In this class, we will focus on writings that explore the range of definitions and responses to the nation’s wild spaces.
 Students will explore these issues in class discussions about the texts and in writing assignments that analyze and critique the readings and our own definitions of what makes a place “wild.”